-Detection of Viral Deoxyribonucleic Acid in Amniotic Fluid: Association with Fetal Malformation and Pregnancy AbnormalitiesReddy U.M. · Baschat A.A. · Zlatnik M.G.b · Towbin J.A.c · Harman C.R. · Weiner C.P.a
+Detection of Viral Deoxyribonucleic Acid in Amniotic Fluid: Association with Fetal Malformation and Pregnancy AbnormalitiesReddy U.M.a · Baschat A.A.a · Zlatnik M.G.b · Towbin J.A.c · Harman C.R.a · Weiner C.P.a

 aDepartment of Obstetrics, Gynecology, and Reproductive Sciences, University of Maryland School of Medicine, Baltimore, Md., bDepartment of Obstetrics and Gynecology, University of California, San Francisco, Calif., and cDepartment of Molecular and Human Genetics, Baylor College of Medicine, Houston, Tex., USA